 You can review North Dakota's Weapons Laws in Title 62.1 of the North Dakota Century Code.

 Constitutional Concealed Carry

-The Governor signed the bill authorizing constitutional concealed carry in ND.
-The new law does not take effect until August 1, 2017.
-Be aware that even when the new constitutional concealed carry law takes effect, it is only applicable within the state’s borders and only for ND residents who have a valid driver's license and are not otherwise prohibited from possessing or carrying a weapon.
-It still will be necessary to have a concealed weapon license to carry concealed in states that have reciprocity with ND, including Minnesota, South Dakota and Montana.
+The new constitutional concealed carry law took effect on August 1, 2017.
+It is only applicable within the state’s borders and only for ND residents who have a valid driver's license and are not otherwise prohibited from possessing or carrying a weapon.
+It is still necessary to have a concealed weapon license to carry concealed in states that have reciprocity with ND, including Minnesota, South Dakota and Montana.
 Reciprocity applies only if you possess a valid concealed weapon license.

 Concealed Weapon License Statistics